Graduate Program

 How to Apply

 We welcome students of many different academic backgrounds.
-All application materials—including all mandatory supporting documents—must be received by the Office of Graduate Study’s deadline to ensure full consideration for fall admission, but we encourage you to apply early.
-Apply online by clicking the link below.
+All application materials—including all mandatory supporting documents—must be received by the Office of Graduate Study’s deadline to ensure full consideration for fall admission.
+The Department of Physics follows the Office of Graduate Study English Proficiency requirement for International Students.
+The GRE General and Subject test scores are optional.
+For more information and to apply online click the link below.

 Application Information